 A-3.1.3 Sample Solution

 Transfer about 50 g of the sample, accurately weighed, into a 250 ml beaker, add 80 ml of water, and stir for 10 min with a mechanical stirrer.
 Filter, using suction, and wash with about 40 ml of water.
 Transfer the combined filtrate and washings to a 250 ml beaker, add an additional 50 g sample, accurately weighed, to the beaker and repeat the stirring, filtration, and washing procedure.
-Transfer the combined filtrate and washings to a 250 ml volumetric flask, add 2 drops of phenolphthalein indicator, then add sodium hydroxide solution with stirring, until a light pink colour persists for at least 30 seconds, and dilute to volume with water.
+Transfer the combined filtrate and washings to a 250 ml volumetric flask, add 2 drops of phenolphthalein indicator, then add sodium hydroxide solution with stirring, until a light pink colour persists for at least 30 s, and dilute to volume with water.

 A-3.2 Procedure

 Transfer 10.0 ml of the sample solution into a l00 ml volumetric flask, add 20 ml of buffer solution, dilute to volume with water, and mix (solution A).
-Rinse a polarographic cell with a portion of the solution, then add a suitable volume of the solution to the cell, immerse it in a water-bath regulated at 24.5 °C to 25.5 °C, and deaerate by bubbling purified nitrogen through the solution for at least 6 min.
+Rinse a polarographic cell with a portion of the solution, then add a suitable volume of the solution to the cell, immerse it in a water-bath regulated at 24.5 °C to 25.5 °C and deaerate by bubbling purified nitrogen through the solution for at least 6 min.
 Insert the dropping mercury electrode of a suitable polarograph, and record the polarogram from –1 volt to –2 volts, using a saturated calomel electrode as the reference electrode.
 Determine the height of the wave occurring at the half-wave potential near –1.36 volts.
 In the same manner polarograph a solution prepared by adding 10 ml of the sample solution, 20 ml of the buffer solution and 2.0 ml of the standard solution to a l00 ml volumetric flask and diluting to volume with water (solution B).

 A-3.3 Calculation